named-data-mobile/ndn-photo-app/README.md

 For our tests, we have been using two MotoX (2nd Gen) phones running LineageOS version 13 with Android 6.0.1.

 ## Contributing
-Please read the [NDN Contributing Guide] (https://github.com/named-data/NFD/blob/master/CONTRIBUTING.md).
+Please read the [NDN Contributing Guide](https://github.com/named-data/NFD/blob/master/CONTRIBUTING.md).
 We are not currently using Gerrit on this project, so that part can be ignored for now.
-Contributions should follow the [NDN Style Guide] (https://named-data.net/codebase/platform/documentation/ndn-platform-development-guidelines/cpp-code-guidelines/).
+Contributions should follow the [NDN Style Guide](https://named-data.net/codebase/platform/documentation/ndn-platform-development-guidelines/cpp-code-guidelines/).